2200117/CS220AU-DP-2022/index.md

 # Can Dark Data Darken Our Planet's Future?
-## A reflexion on how our use of the Internet, globally and individually, can have an impact on the environment
+## A reflection on how our use of the Internet, globally and individually, can have an impact on the environment

 ##### Keywords : data storage, servers, dark data, data centres, human practices, digital society, environmental impact, sustainable computing, public cloud